Shared state

 }

 This pattern guarantees that you won't run into the Send error, because the mutex guard does not appear anywhere in an async function.
+It also protects you from deadlocks, when using crates whose MutexGuard implements Send.

 Spawn a task to manage the state and use message passing to operate on it